 Green and Potherbs

-Asparagus can be found growing in cooler regions.
+Asparagus (pictured above) can be found growing in cooler regions.
 In spring, the plant looks like a cluster of green fingers protruding from the ground.
 Steam or boil the young stems before leaves form on the plants.
 It is advised to not eat it raw because it might cause stomach irritation.
 Sassafras can be found throughout the eastern portions of the country.
 It is a small tree with different shaped leaves and small yellow flowers in spring.
 The leaves and tender young twigs can be eaten raw, dried or as an addition to soups.
 The peeled and boiled roots can be used for tea.
 Wild roses are found throughout the country.
 They have sharp prickly stems with alternate leaves and red, pink or yellow flowers.
 The rosehip fruit remains on the bush year-round.
 The rosehips and flowers can be eaten raw or boiled.
 Tea can be made out of the leaves.

 Article Written By Joyce Starr